mcwhittemore/node-hooks/readme.md

 * --soft: stops install from adding hooks to the package.json devDependencies and node_modules.
 * --bare: updates folder dependency checks to reflect that of a git --bare repo.

-### hooks uninstall
+### hooks install

-Uninstall hooks from the current working directory.
-Removes hooks.json, but does not touch package.json or the node_module directory.
+Installs all hook-modules from hooks.json into the current working directory.

 ### hooks add {hook-module} [options]